raul23/search-ebooks/README.rst

   can be installed for faster than calibre's conversion of ``.pdf``, ``.doc`` and ``.djvu`` files respectively to ``.txt``.
 * `Tesseract`_ for running OCR on books - version 4 gives better results
   even though it's still in alpha.
-OCR is disabled by default and another engine can be configured if preferred.
+OCR is disabled by default since it is a resource-intensive process.

   `:warning:`